Knowledge Hub

 Are you operating a business?

-You may think that you are not operating a business because you aren’t incorporated as a company or because you don’t have a separate business bank account but the test for whether you are a ‘business’ is wider than that.
+You may think that you are not operating a business because you aren’t incorporated as a company or don’t have a separate business bank account.
+Still, the test for whether you are a ‘business’ is much broader than that.

-Commercial solicitors look at regulation 2 of the Consumer Protection from Unfair Trading Regulations 2008 as their starting point for whether activities should be classed as a business but the definitions in the regulations are vague enough for start-ups to need specialist advice on their status.
+Commercial solicitors look at regulation 2 of the Consumer Protection from Unfair Trading Regulations 2008 as their starting point for whether activities should be classed as a business.
+Still, the definitions in the regulations are vague enough for start-ups to need specialist advice on their status.

-In the 2008 regulations, a business is said to include a trade, craft, or profession, and a trader is loosely defined as a person who in relation to a commercial practice is acting for purposes relating to his business.
+According to the 2008 regulations, a business is defined as including a trade, craft, or profession, and a trader is loosely defined as a person who, in relation to a commercial practice, is acting for purposes related to their business.
 These general definitions don’t say you need a registered company or a shop to be in business.
-So, if you answered yes to any of the questions you probably are in business because as the old adage goes ‘’if it looks like a duck, it probably is a duck’’.
+So, if you answered yes to any of the questions, you probably are in business, because, as the old adage goes, “if it looks like a duck, it probably is a duck.”

 FAQ on whether you are running a business